alexhauka/tweeter-react/README.md

 Tweeter is a simple, single-page Twitter clone.

 This repository is the student's code for a Lighthouse Labs assignment.
-AJAX, JQuery, HTML, and CSS were learned and used over four days.
+AJAX, JQuery, HTML, and CSS were learned and implemented over four days.

 ## Unique Features